 - You are capable. 你很能干。 / 你很能幹。(Nǐ hěn nénggàn.)

 - You are special. 你很特别。/ 你很特別。(Nǐ hěn tèbié.)

 Respect for the child

-Body language is important for showing your child that you have his or her undivided attention.
-This includes eye contact and crouching down to child’s eye level.
+Body language is important for showing that you are giving your child undivided attention.
+This includes eye contact and crouching down to the child’s eye level.
 In addition, the following phrases show care for a child’s thoughts and actions.

 - Thank you for telling me.